mallibone/seankilleen.github.io/_posts/2017-09-08-birthday-present-live-blogging-akka-net-docker-dotnetcore.md

 * I want to deploy this codebase in two different (Linux) Docker containers on different ports.
 This way I can see Akka.NET work across multiple machines using Akka.Remote.

 Let's dive in!

+#### A Quick Note: I'm Learning as I go
+For the parts below, if you wonder "how did he know how to do that?", the answer is: I was reading docs and googling. :)